twitchplaystrading/4chanx-neon/README.md

-#Add the code below after the section line to your CSS section on 4chan-x.
+Add the code below to your CSS section on 4chan-x.
 The color is set to purple with font size 14pt.

 --------------------